Compare travel insurance for Turkey

 How much is travel insurance for Turkey?

-If you travel regularly, you might find that an annual travel insurance policy saves you money overall.
+- The level of cover you need for your trip – if you travel regularly, you might find that an annual travel insurance policy saves you money overall

 What will Turkey travel insurance cover?

-- Cancellations and delays – if your holiday is cancelled, delayed or shortened, you could claim for costs incurred.
-Cover for a missed connection isn't included in all policies, so check the policy details before you buy if you want this included.
+- Holiday cancellation – if your holiday is cancelled, delayed or shortened, you could claim for costs incurred.

 What isn’t included in Turkey travel insurance?

-While travel insurance can provide cover for many types of claims.
-Here are some of the things that typically won’t be included in your policy:
+While travel insurance can provide cover for many types of claims, here are some examples of things that won’t typically be included in your policy:

-- Pre-existing medical conditions – if you need cover for these, you’re likely to have to pay more for your premium.
-Get a quote with us and any medical conditions you declare will be included in the policies shown to you.
+- Undeclared pre-existing medical conditions – while it can add to the cost of your policy, it’s vital that you tell your provider about any pre-existing medical conditions or you could invalidate your cover.
+Get a quote with us and any medical conditions you declare will be included in the policies we show you.

-- Incidents related to alcohol or drug use – resorts in Turkey, including Bodrum, Marmaris and Alanya, are popular for their nightlife, but it’s important to be careful.
-If you’re injured or lose something while under the influence, your claim will probably be rejected.
+- Incidents related to alcohol – the nightlife in Turkish resorts can be great fun, but be careful.
+If you’re injured or lose something while under the influence your claim could be rejected.

 Do I need a visa for Turkey?